After years of neglect, you’ve finally decided to start that much-needed DIY garage makeover.

 - your garage door is one of the most frequently used doors in your home and needs to be able to handle a heavy workload safely and efficiently

-5. Your garage cabinets and specialty storage racks need to maximize space and be safely hung
+5. Your other storage systems need to maximize space and be installed safely

-Adding garage cabinets and specialty storage racks and shelving to your garage will be a huge help when it comes to keeping the garage organized.
+Adding garage cabinets, specialty storage racks, and freestanding shelving racks to your garage will be a huge help when it comes to keeping the room organized.
 You’ll find that we have a very appealing selection of products in these categories, in addition to the ability to customize your garage cabinet system for maximum looks and functionality.

 But where’s the best place to put them so that your garage storage space is maximized?
 What about existing wall obstructions that present an additional challenge during installation?
 And most importantly, how can the racks be hung safely?
 Our overhead storage racks can hold up to 600 lbs., so knowing which part of the wall or ceiling to safely attach them to is of the utmost importance.